Eyesore123/blog-app/README.md

 3. Advanced features for admin (image size adjustments? etc.)
 4. Email subscription options in admin panel + an improved template for blog post email
 5. Profile images? - would be a nice addition
+6. Also I need to store the images somewhere.
+Perhaps AWS S3?
+7. Bookmark icon from Laravel icon to my own

 I deployed this app on Railway with two services, one for app (both frontend and backend use the same url) and one for database (PostgreSQL).